Mochras: Access

 Public vehicular access to the peninsula is only possible via a causeway across the estuary of the River Artro when the tide is out.
 Access on foot is always possible from the adjacent Morfa Dyffryn beach, which extends for several kilometres south of Mochras.
 Access to emergency vehicles is available at any time through the neighbouring airfield.

 Amenities

-Mochras has a popular camp site which offers the opportunity to practise "wild camping" in pitches which are far from the nearest neighbour (and from toilet and other facilities).
+Mochras has a popular camp site, under the name Shell Island, which offers the opportunity to practise "wild camping" in pitches which are far from the nearest neighbour (and from toilet and other facilities).
 Camp fires are allowed on the beach; with only raised, contained fires and barbecues allowed on the campsite.

+Notable people

+Siôn Phylip was a noted poet and came from Mochras.